mkesicki/salesforce-logs/README.md

 optional arguments:
   -h, --help     show this help message and exit --date date    Optional date from which take logs.
-If not pass it is sat to
+If not pass it is set to
                  YESTERDAY
 ```